tessgi/TessGiWebsite/content/pages/observing/proposal-tips.md

 * Some cameras during some observing sectors cover portions of the Galactic plane and suffer from increased background contamination.

-* A primary science target will nominally be observed nearly continuously for 27.4 days in a given TESS observing sector.
+* A target will nominally be observed nearly continuously for 27.4 days in a given TESS observing sector.
 However, mission requirements only require a minimum of 20 days of observations out of the 27.4 days possible per sector.
 This requirement accounts for all sources of observing inefficiency, including repointing for data downlink and interruptions due to the Earth and/or Moon in a camera FOV.